Tondo (historical polity): Maynila

 Notably, the 1521 account of "Prince" Ache, who would later become Rajah Matanda, cites a bitter territorial dispute between Maynila, then ruled by Ache's mother, and Tondo, then ruled separately by Ache's cousin.
-This conflict was enough to cause Ache to run away to his uncle, the Sultan of Brunei, in a bid to martial some military support as leverage against the Kingdom of Tondo.
+This conflict was enough to cause Ache to run away to his uncle, the Sultan of Brunei, in a bid to martial some military support as leverage against Tondo.

 Butas, Tambobong and Macabebe

 Tondo's relations with its neighboring settlements to the north are less clear, but the anonymous 1571 account translated by Blair and Robertson notes that the "neighboring village" of "Butas" (now called Navotas) acted independently of Tondo in 1571, and allied itself with the leader of Macabebe during the Battle of Bangkusay.
-Other sources mention another independent village, Tambobong was further north of Navotas.
+Other sources mention another polity, Tambobong was further north of Navotas.
 This is generally believed to be the origin of the present day city of Malabon.

-Visayans

-Tondo and Maynila are often portrayed as having adversarial relations with the polities of the Visayas, because of the disparaging comments of Rajah Sulayman towards the Visayan "pintados" during the earliest negotiations with Martin de Goiti in 1570.
-Sulayman had boasted that the people of Maynila were "not like the Painted Visayans" and would not give up their freedoms as easily as the Visayans did.
-Scott notes that at the very least, this meant that Sulayman had kept up-to-date with events happening in the Visayas, probably arising from the trade relationships Tondo and Maynila had developed with polities throughout the archipelago.

 Outside the Philippine archipelago

 Java

-One of the primary source of Tondo's historiography—the Laguna Copperplate Inscription (c.
+One of the primary sources of Tondo's historiography—the Laguna Copperplate Inscription (c.
 900 AD), was written using Kawi script, a writing system developed in Java.
 The inscription was written in Old Malay, with a few Sanskrit and Old Javanese elements, and many of the words in the inscription having equivalents in Tagalog.
 This was a rare trace of Javanese influence that reached far flung island as far north as Luzon, which suggests the extent of interinsular exchanges of that time.